 Ideas in the Making: A Creativity Symposium for All

-A Creativity Symposium, supported by Arts Council England, will be held at the iconic Oxford University Museum of Natural History as part of Oxfordshire Artweeks on
+supported by Arts Council England, will be held at the iconic Oxford University

-Saturday, 25 April, 10 – 5.
+April, 10 – 5.

-Ideas in the Making: A Creativity Symposium for All invites the public to explore creative thinking and practice through a wide range of creative activities, lectures and expert-led workshops.
+the public to explore creative thinking and practice through a wide range of

 The event is open to everyone, from families looking for free, fun and creative activities in the inspiring environs of the museums, to casual observers who are curious about exploring different perspectives on creativity in everyday life.